 Three different methods of cracking were studied to simulate the damage in the actual structure.
 These three methods include forming cracks using splitting wedges, using hydraulic packers, and by actual use of ASR and/or DEF reactive concrete.
 It was decided, because of time requirements to produce actual materials induced cracking and the urgent need for some assessment of the cracking effect on strength, that using ASR and/or DEF reactive concrete would be explored in later phases of this study.
 In order to evaluate the best method for mechanical cracking, an experimental study was conducted using the splitting wedges and the hydraulic packers.
-From this study the splitting wedges proved to be the preferable method to induce cracking in the specimens.
-Discussion of the hydraulic packer performance can be found in Kapitan's thesis (Kapitan 2006).
+The results of these experiments are given in the following sections.